Eligibility and pre-enrolment

 - MICDA - Member of the Institute of Community Directors Australia (while they remain a financial member of the Institute of Community Directors Australia)

 While the designation Dip.
-Gov. does not expire, in order to keep using ICDA designations ("FICDA" or "MICDA" or "AMICDA") you must remain a financial member of the Institute of Community Directors Australia.
+Gov. does not expire, in order to keep using ICDA designations ("FICDA" or "MICDA") you must remain a financial member of the Institute of Community Directors Australia.
 You will be reminded of the need to renew on the anniversary of your membership each year.

 The Institute of Community Directors Australia provides a quarterly newsletter as part of membership.
 This assists in keeping you informed and updated on issues related to governance in the sector.
-We also post relevant materials and references using social media that will help keep your knowledge up to date.
+We also post relevant materials and references on our website and through our social media channels that will also help keep your knowledge up to date.

 We also recommend you attend ICDA's annual conference and other networking and training opportunities as they arise.